Charlotte Hornets Roster 2023-2024 and Starting Lineup Today

 Who is the worst Hornets starter?

-Anthony Duruji playing 14 minutes with 4 rebounds, 2 assists, and 5 points earned was the worst performance in the last game with the team in the league.
+Ish Smith playing 15 minutes with 0 rebounds, 1 assist, and 2 points earned was the worst performance in the last game with the team in the league.

 Who is the current head coach of the Charlotte Hornets?